The Cost To Hire A Boston Commercial Painting Company

 Do not accept “time and materials” bids:

 Always ask for a firm quote for the work upfront.
-An experienced Boston Commercial Painting Company will know how long it will take them to complete the work in hours and how much the materials will cost.
-By accepting a time & materials quote, you will need to carefully watch the crew to ensure they are “really working” the hours they say they are.
+An experienced Boston Commercial Painting Company will know how long it will take them to complete the job in hours and how much the materials will cost.
+By accepting a time & materials quote, you will need to carefully watch the crew to ensure they are “actually working” the hours they say they are.
 Bidding by “time and materials” is fraught with misunderstandings and often ends up costing the customer more.
 If you must pay “time and materials,” make sure there is a cap on the time and amount of money they spend on materials, so you’re not surprised by the final price.

 What’s included in a decent Commercial Painting Quote?